Cefpodoxime use while Breastfeeding

 Summary of Use during Lactation

-Limited information indicates that cefpodoxime produces low levels in milk and would not be expected to cause any adverse effects in breastfed infants, especially if the infant is older than 2 months.
+Limited information indicates that cefpodoxime produces low levels in milk and is not be expected to cause any adverse effects in breastfed infants..
 Occasionally disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush have been reported with cephalosporins, but these effects have not been adequately evaluated.
-Cefpodoxime is acceptable to use during breastfeeding.
+Cefpodoxime is acceptable in nursing mothers.

 Maternal Levels.
 According to the manufacturer, levels of cefpodoxime in the milk of 3 nursing mothers were 0%, 2% and 6% of concomitant maternal serum levels at 4 hours following a 200 mg oral dose of cefpodoxime proxetil.
 At 6 hours after the dose, levels were 0%, 9% and 16% of concomitant maternal serum levels.
 No study details or measured milk levels were provided.
 After a 200 mg oral dose, the average peak serum level is 2.3 mg/L. Using this serum level and the maximum reported milk to plasma ratio of 0.16 above, a fully breastfed infant would receive a maximum daily dose of about 0.055 mg/kg daily after a maternal dose of 200 mg, compared to the recommend treatment dosage of 10 mg/kg daily for infants of 2 months or older.